notnotdurgesh/Permissionless-Bounty/README.md

 You can check out the live version of the app here:
 [**Permissionless Bhaya's Bug Bounty Live**](https://meet-ai-frontend.vercel.app/)

+## Features

+- **Personalized Memory**: The AI remembers past interactions, allowing you to seamlessly continue from where you left off, making every conversation more engaging and intuitive.

+- **Highly Customizable**: Tailor the AI to fit various scenarios, such as interview preparation, language learning, brainstorming, and more.
+Easily adjust settings to suit your specific needs.

+- **Seamless Audio and Video Integration**: Experience uninterrupted conversations with smooth integration of audio and video, ensuring an immersive, real-time exchange.

+- **Fluent and Emotionally Rich AI Voice**: Powered by Eleven Labs, the AI voice is not only fluent but also emotionally expressive, adding depth and authenticity to every interaction.

+- **built with love and sweat**: even though it's an AI product, it is built from ground up with ❤

 ## Tech Stack

 ### Frontend: